UniFormal/uniformal.github.io/doc/applications/intellij.md

 ### Getting data to work with

-- In the project-view on the left, select the *MathHub* view to get an overview over all available MMT archives on [MathHub](http://gl.mathhub.info).
-You can *git clone* them via right-clicking an archive and choosing *Install archive*.
-Note: on Windows, `lmh` (a tool to pull archives from MathHub) uses  the command `sh --login -c git ...`.
+- In the project-view on the left, select the *MathHub* view to get an overview over all available MMT projects on [MathHub](http://gl.mathhub.info).
+Projects usually contain archives with mmt-data which can be accessed through clicking on the arrow next to the project name to expand it.
+You can *git clone* archives by right-clicking an archive and choosing *Install archive*.

+- Note: on Windows, `lmh` (a tool to pull archives from MathHub) uses  the command `sh --login -c git ...`.
 Thus, you need to have `sh` as well as `git` on your PATH.
 This is easiest accomplished by having installed Git the usual way and adding `C:\Program Files\Git\bin` -- which contains `sh` to your PATH.

+- You may encounter an error message stating "installation has failed, please make sure that git is installed and try again."
+There are several possible reasons for this (this list is probably non-exhaustive):

+  1. You clicked on a project not an archive. **Solution:** install the archives instead
+  2. You do not have access rights to the desired archive. **Solution:** Not all archives are public, for example because they are experimental in nature.
+Contact the person responsible for the archive to ask them for access rights.
+  3. You are on Windows and do not have the git bash console "sh" in your path. **Solution:** See the note above on how to fix this.

 ### Notes on automatic type checking